RochelleYounger/E-Commerce/README.md

 ## Description

-This application runs in the CLI (Command Line Interface) using node.
-The application prompts the user for information regarding employees and their respective roles and departments and updates the database accordingly.
+This is the backend of an e-commerce application that runs on node and mysql.

 **Table of Contents**